Table of Contents

 Introduction to Info Source

 Canada Hibernia Holding Corporation (CHHC) is a wholly owned subsidiary of Canada Development Investment Corporation (CDEV), a federal crown corporation.
 CHHC was established in March 1993, for the sole purpose of holding, managing, administering and operating the Government of Canada’s 8.5% working interest in the Hibernia offshore oil project.
 This interest was acquired by the Government of Canada as a consequence of Gulf Canada withdrawing from the Hibernia project.
 Construction of the field facilities was completed in 1997 and first oil from the Hibernia field occurred in November of that year.
+In 2011, final agreements were signed for the development of the Hibernia Southern Extension Unit (HSE Unit), where in CHHC holds a working interest of approximately 5.6%.

 The Corporation is managed by its Board of Directors which through its parent company, CDEV, reports to Parliament through the Minister of Finance